Noosa Heads, Queensland: Education

 There are no schools in Noosa Heads.
-The nearest government primary and secondary schools are Sunshine Beach State School and Sunshine Beach State High School in neighbouring Sunshine Beach to the east.
+The nearest government primary and secondary schools are Sunshine Beach State School and Sunshine Beach State High School, both in neighbouring Sunshine Beach to the east.

 Amenities

 The Noosa Shire Council operates a mobile library service which visits Lanyana Way at Noosa Junction.

 There are two jetties, managed by the Noosa Shire Council: